-This is the second part of a series of posts about our March Adventure in Iceland.
+This is the second part of a series of posts about our visit to Iceland in March.
+Click here for the first part.

 After a much needed night of sleep at Guesthouse Helga in Reykjavik, we were ready to head out on our adventure.
 It had snowed overnight, and the suburbs of Reykjavik looked out of a Christmas movie.
-After shoveling the snow off the SUV (and maybe throwing a few snowballs) and having breakfast, we started our drive towards Thingvellir (Þingvellir) National Park, which is about 40 minutes from Reykjavik.
+After shoveling the snow off the SUV (and maybe throwing a few snowballs), we started our drive towards Thingvellir (Þingvellir) National Park, which is about 40 minutes from Reykjavik.

 Before you keep reading: GoldenAgeTrips.com is making use of affiliate links, which in some cases will end up in a commission for purchases originated from this website.
 However, all referred companies/products/accommodations have been tried out or researched by us.